Thales College Mission

-Thales College is a unique undergraduate college designed to prepare students to excel in the modern workplace.
+Thales College is a unique undergraduate college designed to help students develop the intellectual ability, meaningful knowledge, moral character, and professional excellence needed to thrive in life and work.
 Thales College offers:

 - B.S. in Mechanical Engineering

-- Weekly in-person, one-on-one mentoring with a professor
+- Regular in-person, one-on-one mentoring with a professor

 - Networking and extracurricular learning opportunities throughout each term

 Thales College was founded to provide a high quality, affordable undergraduate option for students.
 Our founder, Bob Luddy, was frustrated that college students often graduate underprepared for the workplace and burdened with excessive debt.
 Thales College offers an exceptional education that provides the academic knowledge; thinking, life, technical, and workplace skills; character formation and work experience necessary to prepare students for a rich and meaningful life and a productive career.
 Thales College provides the essential skills and knowledge students need, and nothing they don’t.

 Most colleges and universities teach the Liberal Arts and offer professional degrees.
 Few colleges and universities approach them the way we do at Thales College.
 Our faculty show how knowledge is linked across the disciplines and how the Liberal Arts support professional life as well as the good life.